kragen/dernocua/text/microlisp.md

+I’ve been thinking a lot about how to do low-power computing systems, like around 10 mW (see file `energy-autonomous-computing.md`), and I think I have a handle on how to do a reasonable interactive computing environment in that energy budget.
+This note mostly focuses on prospects for fitting reasonable *software* into the hardware constraints of such low power.
+See file `energy-autonomous-computing.md` for details on other aspects of the issue.

 I skimmed [Bobrow’s 01966 “The Structure of a Lisp System using Two-Level Storage”][0] the other day, and I was struck by his claim that BBN LISP was fast enough to be usable, even on an 18-bit